 In addition to airport size, a store's location also plays an important role in the process of the retail revenue generation.
 Hernandez et al. (1998) stated that location is now recognized much more as a potential source of competitive advantage.
-The competition's intensity in a number of markets, including saturation in some sectors, has led retailers to place far greater emphasis on effectively managing their store portfolios and to plan them more systematically in order to maximize their business' aggregate returns.
+The intensity of competition in a number of markets, including the onset of saturation in some sectors, has led retailers to place far greater emphasis on the effective management of their store portfolios and to plan these much more systematically in order to maximize the aggregate returns to their business.

 Several models are used to explain retail location planning.
-Brueckner (1993) shows that a shopping center's design can be seen as a two-stage problem.
-First, the developer decides on the store types and numbers the center will contain.
-Then, he or she decides on the space allocated to each store.
-Analytically, the first stage involves a discrete choice problem, and the second stage has continuous choice variables.
-A given store's sales rise as other stores grow because the shopping center becomes more attractive to customers and receives greater foot traffic.
+Brueckner (1993) showed that the design of a shopping center can be viewed as a two-stage problem.
+First, the developer decides on the number and types of stores that the center will contain.
+Then, he or she decides on the amount of space allocated to each of the chosen stores.
+Analytically, the first stage involves a discrete choice problem, while the second stage has continuous choice variables.
+The given stores' sales rise as other stores grow because the shopping center becomes more attractive to customers and receives greater foot traffic.

 Hernandez (1998) grouped the location planning techniques into three broad groups: comparative, simple benchmarking against already established stores; predictive, multivariate statistical techniques using cumulative data on past store performances to ascertain future ones; and knowledge based, statistical data combined with programmed intelligence.